-Condition is everything; make sure the sidewalls aren’t cracking and that there is some tread left and that they’re inflated.
+- Tires: Condition is everything; make sure the sidewalls aren’t cracking and that there is some tread left and that they’re inflated.

-Sounds basic, but check that everything electrical is working as it should.
+- Electrical: This might sound basic, but check that everything electrical is working as it should.
 This means the stereo, wipers, lights and brights, turn signals, power windows, mirrors, and locks, and anything else you can think of.

-Any seller that can’t work up the enthusiasm to clean a car before trying to sell it probably didn’t look after or take care of it well in the first place.
+- General Condition: Any seller that can’t work up the enthusiasm to clean a car before trying to sell it probably didn’t look after or take care of it well in the first place.
 The condition of a car is only as good as its owner’s habits.

 Best Used Cars Under $2000: Do Your Research